 - Patrons are asked to maintain a physical distance of at least six feet from other people with whom they do not share a home.

 - Library capacity limits will be enforced and visitors are asked to keep their visits as short as possible and to use self-service stations when possible.
-Update: Nebraska Governor Pete Ricketts announced new Directed Health Measures effective December 24, including that all indoor gathering capacities be allowed at 75% of occupancy.
-This will be enforced at OPL branches.
+Update: Nebraska Governor Pete Ricketts announced new Directed Health Measures effective January 30, 2021, including that all indoor gathering capacities be allowed at 100% occupancy.

 - Any items removed from the shelf should be placed on a cart or table, rather than back on the shelf.